annikulkarni/ObsidianBackup/UPSC/GS1 All Questions.md

 10. How is the Indian concept of secularism different from the Western model?
 Discuss.
 [150 words] #Art_Culture
 11. Discuss how the Bhakti movement received a remarkable re-orientation with the advent of Sri Chaitanya Mahaprabhu.
 [250 words] #Art_Culture
 12. Discuss whether the formation of new states in recent times is beneficial for India’s economy.
 [250 words]
-13. Why was indentured labour taken by the British from India to other colonies?
+13. Why indentured labour was taken by the British from India to other colonies?
 Have they preserved their cultural identity there?
-[250 words] #Art_Culture
+[250 words] #Art_Culture #modern_history
 14. How can the water harvesting system be made effective in urban areas as the ideal solution for depleting groundwater resources in India?
 [250 words]
 15. Define the blue revolution and explain the problems and strategies for pisciculture development in India.
 [250 words]
 16. What is the significance of Industrial Corridors in India?
 Identify them and explain their main characteristics.
 [250 words]
 17. Mention core strategies for transforming aspirational districts in India and explain the nature of convergence, collaboration, and competition for its success.
 [250 words]
 18. Substantiate: “Women’s movement in India has not addressed the issues of women of lower social strata.”
-[250 words]
+[250 words] #women_issues
 19. Elucidate: “Globalization promotes cultural homogenization, but cultural specificities appear strengthened in Indian society.”
-[250 words] #Art_Culture
+[250 words] #Art_Culture #globalization
 20. Argue: “Communalism arises either due to power struggle or relative deprivation.”
 Provide suitable illustrations.
-[250 words]
+[250 words] #communalism

 ---